FulfilledCovenant/CovEngineV2/BUILD_INSTRUCTIONS.md

 # CovEngineV2 Build Instructions

-This document provides instructions on how to build CovEngineV2 into a standalone executable.
+This document provides instructions on how to build CovEngineV2 into a executable.

 ## Prerequisites